team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/yard-long-beans.md

 ![Yard-Long-Beans.jpeg](../../assets/images/Yard-Long-Beans.jpeg "Image - Wikimedia Commons")

 ## General Information
-**Generic name:** Yardlong bean, pea bean, long-podded cowpea, Chinese long bean, snake bean, long bean **Sri Lankan name:** Ma (Sinhala)
+**Generic name:** Yardlong bean, Asapargus bean, pea bean, long-podded cowpea, Chinese long bean, snake bean, long bean **Sri Lankan name:** Mae (Sinhala)
 **Scientific name:** Vigna unguiculata subsp. sesquipedalis **Plant family:** Fabaceae
 **Edible parts:** Beans
-**Other uses:** NA
 **Companion plants:**
+Beans act as nitrogen-fixers and can support a variety of plants by improving the soil, including, but not limited to:
+- Corn: Provides natural support for climbing winged beans and occupies a different soil layer, reducing competition for nutrients.
+- Cucumber: Encourages strong bean growth while benefiting from the nitrogen fixed by winged beans.
+- Eggplant: Benefits from the nitrogen fixed by winged beans and can provide partial shade.
+- Radish: Quick-growing crop that can be harvested before winged beans mature, maximizing space utilization.
+- Marigold: Deters bean beetles and other insect pests, also suppresses nematodes in the soil.
+- Nasturtium: Repels bean beetles and acts as a trap crop for aphids.
+- Summer savory: Repels bean beetles and is said to improve the flavor and overall growth of bean plants.
+- Rosemary: Deters bean beetles and other pests with its strong aroma.
+- Potato: Potatoes grown with garden beans may be larger, as it benefits from nitrogen fixing activity.
+- Chilies: see above
+- Tomatoes: see above
-- Chilies
+- Eggplants: see above
-- Tomatoes
+- Squash: see above
-- Eggplants
+- Lettuce: see above

-- Squash (between plant towers)
-- Spinach and lettuce (preserves cool weather vegetables) **Non-companion plants:**
+**Non-companion plants:**
-- Alliums
-- Gladiolas
+- Onion family plants (chives, leeks, garlic, and onions): These inhibit the growth of bean plants by exuding a substance that kills beneficial bacteria on bean roots.
+- Sunflowers: Give off a chemical compound that inhibits the growth of beans.

 ## Description:
-A variety of the cowpea, the asparagus bean is grown primarily for its strikingly long (35 to 75 centimetres (1.15 to 2.46 ft)) immature green pods and has uses very similar to those of the green bean.
+A variety of the cowpea, the yard long bean is grown primarily for its strikingly long (35 to 75 centimetres (1.15 to 2.46 ft)) immature green pods and has uses very similar to those of the green bean.
 This plant is in a different genus from the common bean.
 The different colors of seeds usually distinguish the many varieties.
 It is a vigorous climbing annual vine.
-The plant is subtropical/tropical and most widely grown in the warmer parts of South Asia, Southeast Asia, and southern China. <update>In Sri Lanka, yard long beans are commonly cultivated in home gardens and commercial farms across various climatic zones.</update>
+The plant is subtropical/tropical and most widely grown in the warmer parts of South Asia, Southeast Asia, and southern China.
+In Sri Lanka, yard long beans are commonly cultivated in home gardens and commercial farms across various climatic zones.

+Yard long beans are very popular in Sri Lanka and can be grown in the Low Country Wet Zone, Intermediate Zone, and Dry Zone.
+They are available in both bush and vine types, with vine types generally producing higher yields.

+Several varieties have been released by the Department of Agriculture in Sri Lanka:

+1. Gannoruwa Hawari: Released in 2011, vine type with light green colored long pods and reddish-brown seeds.
+Yields 20-24 t/ha.
+2. Gannoruwa A9 mae: Released in 2015, this is the first collar rot resistant variety.
+It has high yield (21-24 t/ha), long fleshy green pods, and good keeping quality.
+3. Hawari Mae: Vine type with light green colored long pods with purple colored ends and black seeds.
+4. Sena: Bush type with fleshy green colored pods and cream colored seeds with reddish-brown hilum.
+5. Polon Mae: Vine type with dark green colored pods with purple colored stains and cream colored seeds with black hilum.
+6. Bushita (Local): Bush type with light green colored medium-sized pods and cream colored seeds with brown colored hilum.
+7. BS1: Bush type with light green pods and cream colored seeds with brown colored patches.
+8. Bush Polon Mae: Bush type with medium-sized green pods with purple colored patches and cream colored seeds with black hilum.

+Culinary uses of yard long beans in Sri Lanka include various curries, stir-fries, and salads.
+The tender pods are often used in traditional Sri Lankan dishes, providing both nutrition and flavor to meals.

 ## Planting requirements
 **Planting season:** Wet zone- after monsoonal rains; Dry Zone-Yala : in rain fed cultivations- March /April; Dry Zone – Under irrigation (Yala Season)- April/May.
 Maha-End of November